-- Refocusing your attention to the vibrations that is going on in your chest is the next move.
+- Refocusing your attention to the vibrations that are going on in your chest is the next move.

 3 Vocal Resonance Exercises that Eliminates Tension

-Here are 3 important exercises that you can follow to boost your vocal resonance and prevent tension on your vocal chords while singing.
+Here are 3 important exercises that you can follow to boost your vocal resonance and prevent tension on your vocal cords while singing.

 1) Determine Your Favorite Vowel

 First, you should be able to determine your most favorite vowel and your least one.
 Your favored vowels are usually the ones that you find easy to sing in high pitch ranges while the least ones are those that give you a hard time in singing on all pitch ranges.